gomes-lab/H-CLMP/README.md

 2) Division of Engineering and Applied Science, California Institure of Technology, Pasadena, CA, USA

+The hierarchical correlation learning for multi-property prediction (H-CLMP) framework combines a variational autoencoder, trained for multiple target properties, with a feature encoder from the material composition space to the same multi-property embedding space.
+A GAN-based transfer learning extension is also included, which learns an internal representation of compositions based on a different set of properties, such as one for which more data is available.
+A dataset is included for spectral optical absorption (the target properties) in 69 3-cation metal oxide composition spaces, as well as computed density of states (DOS) data from the Materials Project (the properties used for transfer learning).

-This is a Pytorch implementation of the HCLMP model proposed in the above paper.
+This is a Pytorch implementation of the HCLMP model.

 ### Dataset, trained models, and results

 Datasets, trained models, and results can be found in this link https://drive.google.com/drive/folders/1z5ULw7GcilB6L7Rjgkv5tOKL0n3xm0cT?usp=sharing

-Please download the three zip files and place in the main folder and unzip them.
-A discription of the datasets can be found in the paper.
+Please download the data zip file and place in the main folder and unzip them.
+A discription of the dataset can be found in https://data.caltech.edu/records/1878.

 ### Enviroments